starknet-io/starknet.js/www/versioned_docs/version-5.24.3/API/namespaces/typedData.md

 ▸ **encodeValue**(`types`, `type`, `data`, `ctx?`): [`string`, `string`]

-Encodes a single value to an ABI serialisable string, number or Buffer.
+Encodes a single value to an ABI serializable string, number or Buffer.
 Returns the data as tuple, which consists of an array of ABI compatible types, and an array of corresponding values.

 #### Parameters